-PHAs apply by Project which may consist of an entire Asset Management Project (AMP), a part of an AMP, or multiple AMPs.
-If a PHA desires to convert only a portion of a public housing AMP (e.g., only the high-rise portion of a project that is currently combined with scattered sites) and maintain the remaining portion as public housing, the PHA should indicate as such in its application (i.e., the PHA will not need to request a change in configuration for the project in order to submit the application).
-Similarly, a PHA may indicate in its application if it is applying for multiple public housing AMPs as a single Project.
+PHAs apply by Project.
+A Project may consist of an entire Asset Management Project (AMP), a part of an AMP, multiple AMPs, or a project proposed for public housing development under 24 CFR Part 905.
+If a PHA desires to convert only a portion of a public housing AMP (e.g., only the high-rise portion of a project that is currently combined with scattered sites) and maintain the remaining portion as public housing, the PHA should indicate as such in its application (i.e., the PHA will not need to request a change in